MartinEmanuelMaldonado93/Booking_Frontend/README.md

-# Booking-App
+# Booking app

-Project built in the front with Vite, React 18, Typescript, React-Router, Tailwind, Daisyui, applying Hexagonal Arquitecture principles, also using Context API and Node.js + Mongoose & MongoDB for the API
+This project was made with [Vite](https://vite.dev) and deployed on [Netlify](https://netlify.com/)

+## ✨ Features
+- React 18
+- TypeScript
+- React-Router
+- Tailwind, Daisyui
+- Hexagonal Arquitecture
+- Context API
+##

+## 📝 The project has:
+- Reserver of destination bar
+- Login, with JWT verification
+- Showcase of hotels by cities, prices, and other filters
+- Responsive screen

+``Originally this project was in Vanilla Javascript but was migrated to TypeScript, as the backend I want to gave a thanks to @Lamar for the project idea.``